Gbenle/FlutterwaveC-.NetIntegration/README.md

  string url = await ProcessOnlinePayment();
  the "url" is the flutterwave payment page
 # What is done
-We use Flutterwave Standard Integration Parameter that is in JSON convert it to C# Objects.
+We use Flutterwave Standard Integration Parameters which is in JSON format.
+Converted it to C# Objects.
-Insert our parameters and convert it back to JSON send it Endpoint: https://api.flutterwave.com/v3/payments.
+Insert our parameters and convert it back to JSON send it to Endpoint: https://api.flutterwave.com/v3/payments.
-The result was also converted to C# then the payment URl
+The result was also converted back to C# then the payment URl

+Convert JSON to C# object https://json2csharp.com/